DanMakingWithAI/Mistral-x-Signal/README.md

 2. Install the latest release of [signal-cli](https://github.com/AsamK/signal-cli) - unzip the latest `.tar.gz` into the same folder as this repository such that you'll have a `signal-cli/bin` folder containing the `signal-cli` executables
 3. Install [Ollama](https://github.com/jmorganca/ollama) - on Windows you'll need to do this via WSL2
 4. `pip install -r requirements.txt` - it's only `requests` and `python-dotenv`
-5. Configure the environment variables and set up your Signal account.
+5. Configure the environment variables: copy the `template.env` file to `.env` and overwrite the phone numbers in international format e.g. `+12345678901...`
+6. Set up your Signal account - the [signal-cli QuickStart guide](https://github.com/AsamK/signal-cli/wiki/Quickstart) is easy enough to follow
-6. Run the `signal_mistral` script to start the service.
+8. Run the `signal_mistral` script to start the service.
 This can be done by running `python signal_mistral.py` in your terminal.
-7. Optionally, run at startup.
-On Windows you can use Task Scheduler to add `run_mistral_x_signal.bat` to run on user login - see video for explanation of options.
-On other platforms, use the usual patterns there to implement an equivalent to that file.
+9. Optionally, run at startup.
+On Windows you can use Task Scheduler to add `run_mistral_x_signal.bat` to run on user login - you'll need to overwite the directory path listed in the file with whatever's right for your system - see video for explanation of the file.
+On other platforms, you can use the usual patterns there to implement an equivalent.

 For detailed instructions, please refer to the video above.

 ## Donate

+Making this project was quick.
+Documenting it so others could follow took MUCH longer 😆

 If you find this project useful, consider supporting the author and future development by [donating](https://ko-fi.com/DanMakingWithAI)